curv3d/curv/docs/Theory.rst

 very expensive.
 It was done by blind sampling of points in a 3D grid (lots of function evaluations).
 It wasn't accurate: if a small detail fell between grid points, it was lost.

-This lead to a period of experimentation, searching for an F-Rep with fast, accurate rendering.
+This led to a period of experimentation, searching for an F-Rep with fast, accurate rendering.
 A number of new F-Reps were tried.
 SDF won because it is the simplest such F-Rep that works.
 It's relatively simple to define, relatively cheap to compute, and doesn't require the distance field to have a derivative everywhere.